dominikhei/eartquake-streaming/readme.md

 ### How to run the project

 Since I have already preconfigured everything, you only need a few things and undergo little effort to create the project.
-__Note:__ This project will lead to cost on AWS, I am by no means repsonsible for any charges on your account.
+__Note:__ This project will lead to costs on AWS, I am by no means repsonsible for any charges on your account.

 You need to have terraform installed, and authenticated with AWS as wel as beeing able to execute shell scripts.
 Last, the ability to build docker containers is a requirement too.

 Once that has been made sure, you have to replace some variables in [var.tf](/terraform/var.tf).
 They are:

 - aws_region: The region in which you want your services to sit
-- global_table_replication_region: The region across which the global table should be replicated
+- global_table_replication_region: The region in which the global table should be replicated
 - my_ip: Your host machines IP address
 - account_id: Your AWS account id